Defence Services Technological Academy: Programs

 The academy offers six-year Bachelor of Engineering degree programs in various disciplines, but primarily in Mechanical Engineering and Electrical Engineering in addition to required cadet training.

 Cadet training also includes basic military skills, including leadership, through a military programs that begins on their first day at DSTA.
 Cadets divided into one of two battalions--Anawrahta or Bayinnaung.
 Each battalion is divided into five companies, in the structure of Burmese army.
 Most military training takes place during the winter, with new cadets undergoing Cadet Basic Training--or Beast Barracks—the first year, followed by Cadet Field Training in the second year.
 Cadets are housed in barracks and have leadership positions and responsibilities throughout the academic year.

 Campus

-The DSTA campus is located in Wetwun, near Pyin-Oo-Lwin on the Mandalay-Lasho highway, and on the opposite side of town from its brother school, Defence Services Academy.
+The DSTA campus is located in Wetwun, near Pyin-Oo-Lwin on the Mandalay-Lasho highway, and on the opposite side of town from its brother school, the Defence Services Academy.
 DSTA is part of the military education facilities established around Pyin Oo Lwin area which is also home to Defence Services Administration School, and the Army Training Depot.